All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 Why do I need the power to set up Special Disability Trusts if I have no family members with disabilities?

 Because of the above 3 Great Uncertainties, you can not say that.
 You do not know the hour of your death.
-You do not know anything at all about what is happening on the event of your death.
+You do not know anything at all about what is happening at the time of your death.
 We inject flexibility into your Will to allow for this lack of certainty.

 Can my executors set up more than one Special Disability Trust?